jdrew1303/ros_geomagic_touch_phantom_omni/README.md

 ```sh
 $ roslaunch omni_driver firewire.launch
 ```
 Additionally, you need to update the serial number on the omni.launch file so that it matches yours.
-The Ethernet version doesn't need this step.
+The Ethernet/USB version doesn't need this step.
 Go to omni_driver/launch/omni.launch and look for this line:
 ```sh
 $ <param name="omni_type" type="string" value="$(arg type)" />